 Insert the following new subclauses at the end of clause 8.5.11:

-8.5.11.ae1 Protected MFQ Policy Config Request frame format
+8.5.11.ae1 Protected QMF Policy frame format

-The Protected MFQ Policy Config Request frame format is the same as the MFQ Policy Config Request frame format (see 8.5.8.ae1 (MFQ Policy Config Request frame format)).
-It is used instead of the MFQ Policy Config Request frame when Management Frame Protection is negotiated.
+The Protected QMF Policy frame format is the same as the QMF Policy frame format (see 8.5.8.ae1 (QMF Policy frame format)).
+It is used instead of the QMF Policy frame when Management Frame Protection is negotiated.

-8.5.11.ae2 Protected MFQ Policy Config Response frame format
+8.5.11.ae2 Protected QMF Policy Change frame format

-The Protected MFQ Policy Config Response frame format is the same as the MFQ Policy Config Response frame format (see 8.5.8.ae2 (MFQ Policy Config Response frame format)).
-It is used instead of the MFQ Policy Config Response frame when Management Frame Protection is negotiated.
+The Protected QMF Policy Change frame format is the same as the QMF Policy Change frame format (see 8.5.8.ae2 (QMF Policy Change frame format)).
+It is used instead of the QMF Policy Change frame when Management Frame Protection is negotiated.